Copionodon lianae

-Copionodon lianae is a species of catfishes (order Siluriformes) of the family Trichomycteridae.
+Copionodon lianae is a species of freshwater ray-finned fish belonging to the family Trichomycteridae and the subfamily Copionodontinae, the Chapada pencil catfishes.
 It is found in the Grisante River, a tributary of the Mucujê River, which is a tributary of the Paraguaçu River in Bahia, Brazil.
 This species reaches a length of 6.2 cm.

 Etymology

 The catfish is named in honor of ichthyologist Liana Figueiredo Mendes, of the Universidade Federal do Rio Grande do Norte in Brazil, who collected the type specimens.